webian/pb_social/Documentation/Introduction/Index.rst

 It can display feeds from social media platforms in the way you like it.
 Maybe you want to get your Facebook-Page content?
 No problem, set your Facebook-Credentials and Facebook-UserId and you're ready to go.
 The Extension will do all the tricky authentication stuff and leave the relaxed part of making the result pretty to you.

+Sometimes you'll need to follow a link to generate access codes for our plugin.
+Be sure that we do not have access to any of your sensitive data.
+Everything is stored in your Typo3 database!
+Some social media platforms use OAuth 2 authentication, that's the reason why you need to provide these access codes.